Transferring to HWS Is Easy

 Recognizing the academic preparation and achievements of TC3 students, HWS and TC3 have entered into an articulation agreement that ensures a streamlined process for evaluating transfer credit and choosing a course of study at HWS.

-TRANSFER AND GPA REQUIREMENTS:
+TRANSFER AND GPA REQUIREMENTS

-• Students must have a minimum of a 2.70 cumulative grade point average at TC3 for acceptance to Hobart and William Smith.
-Students who complete an AA or AS degree and have a 3.0 GPA or higher at TC3, will be guaranteed acceptance into HWS.
+• Students must have a minimum of a 2.70 cumulative grade point average for acceptance to Hobart and William Smith.

-• Students who complete an Associate of Arts degree, an Associate of Science degree, or an Associate of Applied Science Degree at TC3 and who have followed the recommended guidelines of the Transfer Articulation Agreement may enter HWS at junior status.
-However, depending on intended major at HWS and the program completed at TC3, it may not be possible to complete a bachelor’s degree in two years.
-Note, also, that all students must complete a minor or a second major in addition to the primary HWS major.
+• Students who complete an Associate of Arts degree or Associate of Science degree at TC3 and who have followed the recommended guidelines as stated below may enter Hobart and William Smith at junior status.
+However, depending on intended major and previous program of study, it may not be possible to complete a bachelor’s degree in two years.

 Programs of Study